mitesh77777/eco-ledger-hash/README.md

-# Eco Ledger — Hedera REC Trading MVP
+# Eco Ledger — Hedera REC Trading on Hedera

 Mint, trade, and retire Renewable Energy Certificates (RECs) on Hedera testnet with wallet-based authentication and on-chain HTS operations.